-We have all been there: work tirelessly for months to build a new product feature for our app and be confident that it will be a massive hit among existing users.
+We have all been there: Build a new product feature for our app and are confident that it will be a massive hit among existing users.
 But once it is released, time passes, and nada!
 It failed to gain the kind of traction/drive the kind of feature discovery and adoption you had imagined.
 Sounds familiar?

 1. Drive feature discovery

 Getting customers to start using a new/existing feature begins with discovery.
 Feature discovery is critical for B2C mobile apps since it can dramatically improve feature adoption.

 Spending months of resources on a brand-new feature is pointless if users don’t know it exists.
 For some reason, many companies overlook this critical step or fail to use it effectively.

 The best way to make the feature discoverable is by putting it out there for people to see.